zonemaster/zonemaster/docs/internal-documentation/templates/specifications/tests/Template01.md

 > > Here is a table of all message tags referred to in the steps.
 The tag in the
 > > first column, the default severity level in the second, and a statement on
-> > when the message is outputted in the third.
-Always use the same table set-up,
+> > when the message is outputted in the fourth.
+> >
+> > If data from the test, e.g. list of name server IP addresses, is to be
+> > outputted with the message, then the datatypes are listed in the third
+> > column, "arguments".
+The third column is left empty when no arguments are
+> > used for the message.
+> >
-> > but with the correct tags.
+> > Always use the same table set-up, but with the correct tags.
 E.g.:

 Message Tag outputted         | Level   | Arguments  | Description of when message tag is outputted :-----------------------------|:--------|:-----------|:--------------------------------------------